xoloki/payments/README.md

 Since I'm layering ```rust_decimal``` on top of ```serde``` on top of ```csv```, it didn't seem worth it to try getting ```Decimal``` to behave properly.

 ## Testing
+I provided a complete set of unit tests, which can be run by invoking ```cargo test```.
+This tests the library code, but not the main entrypoint.

-You can test with the provided input.csv to verify that basic operations complete, and also trigger all errors:
+You can test that with the provided input.csv to verify that basic operations complete, and also trigger all errors:

 ```
 cargo run -- input.csv > output.csv